Las Vegas Aviators

 Team History[edit]

-The Las Vegas Aviators, of the Pacific Coast League and briefly in Triple-A West, went from shunned to sought-after with a new playpen in 2019.
+The Las Vegas Aviators, of the Triple-A Pacific Coast League and briefly in Triple-A West, went from shunned to sought-after with a new playpen in 2019.
 The Oakland Athletics farmhands play their home games at Las Vegas Ballpark in Las Vegas, NV.

 The Vegas-Reno Aces season series winner gets the Silver Plate Trophy.

-The Aviators play Copa de la Diversión Hispanic engagement campaign games as Reyes de Plata de Las Vegas (Las Vegas Silver Kings)."
+The Aviators play Copa de la Diversión Hispanic engagement campaign games as Reyes de Plata de Las Vegas (Las Vegas Silver Kings).

 Year-by-Year Record[edit]